JoshuaLampert/DispersiveShallowWater.jl/docs/src/reproduce.md

 julia> using DispersiveShallowWater
 julia> include(DispersiveShallowWater.path_create_figures())
 ```
 Executing this script may take a while.
 It will generate a folder `out/` with certain subfolders containing the figures.
-If you want to modify the plots or only produce a subset of plots, you can download the script [`create_figures.jl`](https://github.com/JoshuaLampert/DispersiveShallowWater.jl/blob/main/create_figures.jl), modify accordingly and run it by:
+If you want to modify the plots or only produce a subset of plots, you can download the script [`create_figures.jl`](https://github.com/JoshuaLampert/DispersiveShallowWater.jl/blob/main/create_figures.jl), modify it accordingly and run it by:

 ```julia
 julia> include("create_figures.jl")